Chapter 17:

 Inês shook her head no.

 “No, nothing like that.
-She's… downhearted.” said Inês.
-“This place is hurting her, I think – I know.
+She's… downhearted,” said Inês.
+“This place is hurting her, I think—I know.
 She wants to go back home.”

 Debuu-ni lifted from his cushion and hovered to Inês, its big scarlet eyes reflecting hers.

-“I understand what Lu feels, really, I do; I've seen it before.” it said with in a grave tone.
+“I understand what Lu feels, really, I do; I've seen it before,” it said with in a grave tone.
 “We don't have to go today, we can go tomorrow, but we can't keep putting it off.
 The faster you all get your powers back, the faster this ends.”

-“Hey, Lu, is it alright if I stay with you?” she asked as she glided the door softly.
+“Lu?
+Is it alright if I stay with you?” she asked as she glided the door softly.

-“She's gone.” said Inês.
+“She's gone,” said Inês.
 “Lu is gone.
 She was taken by something.”

 “She must be close…” it said cryptically.

-Marcel looked at Debuu-ni.
+Marcel turned to Debuu-ni.

 “Let's go, then!” he exclaimed.